steini1977/image-to-commodore-64-sprite-javascript/README.md

 Skripts used in this project is p5js and javascripts language(html is a browser file). work best with images that are rich with red,green,blue colours.
 Black becomes transculiant.
 Good luck.
+UPDATE:
+New files are uploaded, old is removed